Veterans Day: A Time for Reflection and Patriotism

 In the early 1970s, Congress changed the Veterans Day observance from Nov.
 11 to the first Monday in November.
 The change was intended to give Americans a three-day weekend, which would prompt travel, recreation and shopping and spur the economy.
 However, the change was met with so much resistance from Americans that the Veterans Day recognition was returned to the original date of Nov.
 11 in 1978.

 Soldiers and their Families know better than anyone the sacrifice required by service in the U.S. Army.
-That's why we provide resources through the Army MWR.
-For example, Soldiers transitioning to civilian employment can find employment opportunities available through MWR and IMCOM.
+That's why the Army provides resources like the Soldier for Life - Transition Assistance Program to assist Soldiers in the transition from military to civilian life.